robotics-upo/marsupial_optimizer/README.md

 ## Usage

 Five scenarios with different features can be set to use the optimizer.
-S1: Open environment, S2: Narrow/constrained environment, S3: Confined environment, S4: Confined environment, S5: Open environment, as show in the next figure.
+S1: Open environment, S2: Narrow/constrained environment, S3: Confined environment, S4: Confined environment, S5: Open environment, as shown in the next figure.

 <p align="center">
     <img src="worlds/all_scenario.png" width="1000">
 </p>

-The package has a set of predefined configurations (and completely extendable according to the user's need) that relate the stage number, initial position number and goal position number.
-The set of initial positions can be check in ```/cfg``` and the goal positions in ```/trees/resources/```.
+The package has a set of predefined configurations (and completely extendable according to the user's need) that relate to the stage number, initial position number, and goal position number.
+The set of initial positions can be checked in ```/cfg``` and the goal positions in ```/trees/resources/```.

 To launch the optimizer just launch the provided ```launch/marsupial_optimization_trayectory.launch``` file.
-To manage the scenario and initial position predefined is recommend to use the parameter for this launch, ```scenario_number``` and ```num_pos_initial```.
-Thus, for example to use S2 and initial position 2:
+To manage the scenario and initial position predefined is recommended to use the parameters for this launch, ```scenario_number``` and ```num_pos_initial```.
+Thus, for example, to use S2 and initial position 2:

 ```
-roslaunch marsupial_g2o marsupial_optimization_trayectory.launch scenario_number:=2 num_pos_initial:=2
+roslaunch marsupial_optimizer marsupial_optimization_trayectory.launch scenario_number:=2 num_pos_initial:=2
 ```

 It will launch the optimizer and the visualization of the environment and marsupial robots in RVIZ.